go-xlan/protoenum/README.md

 enums.UnsetDefault()  // Must unset first
 enums.SetDefault(enums.MustGetByCode(1))  // Then set new default

-// After UnsetDefault, lookups panic if not found
+// Once UnsetDefault called, lookups panic if not found
 // This enforces single usage pattern: collections must have defaults
 ```